Little Murder: Production

-The film is shooting in Detroit and New Orleans, Little Murder is the third US production for the Serbian director Predrag "Peter Gaga" Antonijevic.
+The film was shot in Detroit and New Orleans.
+Little Murder is the third US production for the Serbian director Predrag "Peter Gaga" Antonijevic.

 Rumors of the film's budget problems surfaced after numerous complaints to the Michigan state film office were made by local vendors for goods and services that were not paid for.
 The Townsend Hotel in Birmingham, Michigan filed suit, claiming the production company accumulated a tab of over $37,000 before leaving town without paying.